pypeit/PypeIt/doc/cookbook.rst

 1. Setup
 ========

-The first script you will run with PypeIt is to :ref:`pypeit_setup` which examines your raw files and generates a sorted list and (if instructed) one :doc:`pypeit_file` per instrument configuration.
+The first script you will run with PypeIt is :ref:`pypeit_setup` which examines your raw files and generates a sorted list and (if instructed) one :doc:`pypeit_file` per instrument configuration.